 Exercise does not make you stronger.
 If it did, marathon runners would have the largest muscles of all athletes.
 The single stimulus to make muscles larger and stronger is to stretch them while they contract.
 When you try to lift a heavy weight, your muscles stretch before the weight starts to move.
 The greater the stretch, the greater the damage to the muscle fibers and when they heal after a few days, the greater the gain in strength.
 The results for this study give a clear message.
 You become stronger by lifting heavier weights, not by exercising more.
 If you do too much work, you can't lift very heavy weights and you do not become stronger.
 When it comes to becoming very strong, less may be more.

-Note: If you are middle-age or older, or out-of-shape, read this before you start a weight lifting program
+Note: If you are middle-age or older, or out-of-shape, read my report on Weight Lifting for Middle-Age and Beyond before you start a weight lifting program

 Hass CJ et al. Med Sci Sports Exerc 2000(Jan);32(1):235-242.